JesseBonanno/IndeterminateBeam/docs/example.rst

 Specifications
 --------------

-A 3000 mm long propped cantilever AB is fixed at A (x = 0 mm), and supported on a roller at B (x = 3000 mm).
+A 3 m long propped cantilever AB is fixed at A (x = 0 m), and supported on a roller at B (x = 3 m).

-The beam is subject to a load of 8kN acting downwards at the midspan, and a UDL of 6 N/mm across the length of the support.
+The beam is subject to a load of 8000 N acting downwards at the midspan, and a UDL of 6000 N/m across the length of the support.

 E and I are constant.